James11T/pi-display/README.md

 ### Hue

-The app, similarly, polls the Hue API at a regular interval and too has a temporary pause.
+The app, similarly, polls the Hue API at a regular interval and it too has a temporary pause.

 ### Hardware